Reading Between the Tokens: Improving Preference Predictions through Mechanistic Forecasting: Results

 In the following, we first discuss the characteristics of the political party probes that we trained (\Cref{sec:results_probes}).
 We then compare the performance of mechanistic forecasting against probability-based estimation across models and countries (\Cref{sec:results_models_countries}).
 While this comparison demonstrates that mechanistic forecasting can improve voting-outcome predictions in many countries, we analyze political party-level (\Cref{sec:results_parties}) and attribute-level differences (\Cref{sec:results_attributs}) to understand the specific patterns driving cross-national variation.
 These analyses help practitioners understand when mechanistic forecasting serves as a beneficial complement to probability-based estimation.

-\subsection{Probes capture political party associations}
+\subsection{Probes Capture Political Party Associations}

 A prerequisite for mechanistic forecasting is that probes reliably identify party-associated structure in the model's internal representations.
 Across all our value probes, we achieve strong generalization performance on held-out test data: Probe F1 scores consistently exceed $96\%$ on a $10\%$ hold-out split.
-Party associations are illustrated by projecting the identified value vectors into vocabulary space and inspecting the highest–cosine-similarity tokens (see \Cref{tab:top-tokens-qwen}, Appendix).
+To verify that these probes capture genuine party-associated structure rather than arbitrary linear projections, we evaluate them against three control conditions and two regression baselines (cf. \cref{fig:probing_performance_vs_baselines} in Appendix).
+Probes with randomly shuffled labels (macro-F1 $\approx 0.33$) and random-weight probes (macro-F1 $\approx 0.24$) perform near chance, confirming that probe effectiveness depends on meaningful alignment between representations and party labels.
+Regression baselines trained on the same activations achieve strong but consistently lower performance ($0.93 \pm 0.05$) than our value probe ($0.99 \pm 0.01$; $p < 0.001$), indicating that the probe learns a more discriminative, task-aligned direction than a generic linear readout.
+Party associations are illustrated by projecting the identified value vectors into vocabulary space and inspecting the highest–cosine-similarity tokens (cf.~\Cref{tab:top-tokens-qwen}, Appendix).

-\subsection{Mechanistic forecasting improves predictions across models and countries}
+\subsection{Mechanistic Forecasting Improves Predictions Across Models and Countries}

-\Cref{fig:results-models} provides an overview of win-rates for each model by country.
+\Cref{fig:results-models} provides an overview of win-rates for each model by country (cf.~\cref{fig:distance-distribution-delta-k} in Appendix for the full distribution of distance differences $\Delta_k$ underlying these win-rates).
 While performance varies across models and national contexts, the results consistently show that estimations of persona preferences derived from mechanistic forecasting distributions ($\Psi_g^{latent}$) can be leveraged to more closely predict real-world survey outcomes ($\Psi_g^{survey}$) than estimations based on final output token probabilities ($\Psi_g^{prob}$).
 If we compare across fine-tuned to base model versions, we observe that the win-rates increase even further for most countries and across models, indicating that the alignment process shifts estimations away from real-world survey predictions, making our latent approach more efficient.
+We further verify that these gains are not explained by access to the external party-position data alone: an in-context learning baseline that receives the same data through the prompt often remains worse than our mechanistic forecasting across models (cf. \cref{fig:icl_baseline} in Appendix).
 To examine the sources of these cross-country differences, we analyze party-level estimation errors next.

-\subsection{Political party differences}
+\subsection{Political Party Differences}